PeppeL-G/course-material/src/lectures/report-writing/README.md

 <template v-slot:mistake>

-The text refer to components before they have been introduced.
+The text refers to components before they have been introduced.

 </template>
 <template v-slot:problem>